HurricaneInteractive/epic-games-scraper/README.md

 At this point you are feel to do what you want with this data.

+There are some weird edge cases that are missed.
+For example [Ark](https://www.epicgames.com/store/en-US/product/ark/home), there are about 400 different editions/addons that each have their own page, but are only accessible through the Ark homepage and aren't in the listing page.
+I can imagine that it would be applicable to many games who have different editions/DLC.

 ## What am I doing with it?

 > Coming soon...